mitander/membank/docs/architecture/server.md

-# Server Architecture
+# Server: The Network Interface

-## Overview
+## High-Level Design

-The server follows a coordinator pattern with clean separation between I/O management and request processing.
-The architecture eliminates the "god module" anti-pattern by delegating connection lifecycle management to a dedicated subsystem.
+Clean separation between I/O management and request processing.
+No "god modules" - each component has a focused responsibility.
+Connection management is isolated from query processing, eliminating coupling between network concerns and database operations.

 ## Core Components